suzrei/suzrei/README.md

 ## Hi there 👋
+This is a final project for my Web Development Class at Saint Paul College.

 <!--
 **suzrei/suzrei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.